rokmetro/logging-library/README.md

 # WARNING - MIGRATED TO [ROKWIRE](https://github.com/rokwire/logging-library-go)
 This library has been moved to the ROKWIRE open-source here: https://github.com/rokwire/logging-library-go.
 Please update the dependencies in all projects using this library to reflect this change.

+All future work will be done in the ROKWIRE organization, so please submit issues and pull requests on the new repository.

 # logging-library